KTH/devops-course/contributions/essay/eryman/README.md

-# Essay proposal: DevOps or Agile
+# Essay proposal: Introduction to ChatOps

 ## Member
 Elin Ryman (eryman@kth.se)
 github: rymane

 ## Proposal
-I want to write an essay about DevOps and Agile methodology.
+I want to write an essay about bots in DevOps, specifically ChatOps.

-I will include:
+My essay would include:
-* Introduction about what DevOps is.
+- What is ChatOps?
-* Introduction about what Agile is.
+- When can ChatOps be used to automate tasks in DevOps pipelines?
-* Is one better than the other?
+- Cover some examples.
-* What are the differences and similarities?
+- Advantages and disadvantages.
-* Can Agile and DevOps coexist?
+- Discussion and conclusion.